speedmax/h2o-php/README.md

 ## variable
 `{{ variable }}`

-Use dot (.) to access attribute of a variable
+Use dot (.) to access attributes of a variable

 #### variable lookup order
-1. key of associative array
+1. key of an associative array
 2. array-index
 3. object attribute
 4. object method call